BenchRisk/BenchRisk/.github/ISSUE_TEMPLATE/new-benchmark.md

 assignees: smcgregor
 ---

 _Update the list of mitigation numbers in the document format below.
-All mitigations listed under adoptedMitigations must be adopted and implemented whileall those mitigations that are not presently implemented must be listed under absentMitigations._
+All mitigations listed under adoptedMitigations must be adopted and implemented while all those mitigations that are not presently implemented must be listed under absentMitigations._

 _Reach out by opening this issue if you want help!_